Hypothesis tests for structured rank correlation matrices: Simulation study

-The third and fourth study investigated tests of $H_0$ and $H_0^*$, respectively, when $\T$ has the block structure specified in Eq.~\eqref{eq:T-block} with $c_{ij} = 0.4 - (0.15)|i-j|$ for all $i,j \in \{1,\dots,3\}$ and the alternative $\T_\Delta$ is as in Eq.~\eqref{eq:departure} (a) with $\Delta\in\{0.1,0.2\}$.
-The results for the case $\Delta=0.1$ are reported in Tables~\ref{tab:sim-power-blocks} and \ref{tab:sim-power-blocks-exch}.
-First, note that when $d=6$ and the blocks are balanced, $H_0$ and $H_0^*$ in fact still hold, and so as expected the estimated rejection rates fluctuate around the nominal level $5$\%.
-Apart from this case, conclusions similar to those of the previous power studies can be drawn: (i) the power increases with $n$ and $\Delta$ and decreases with $d$; (ii) tests based on $M_{np}$ are more powerful than tests based on $E_{np}$ for this single departure alternative; (iii) the choice of the estimator $\Sh_{np}$ has little impact.
-Specific to this study is the observation that the single departure alternative is easier to detect in the unbalanced block than in the balanced block design.
-The same conclusions can be drawn when testing $H_0^*$, with the additional finding that the choice $\SA=\Sh_{np}$ leads to more powerful tests than $\SA=(1/n)\I_p$.
+The final study considers single departure alternatives with $\Delta=0.1$ for the case when $\T$ has the more elaborate block structure~\eqref{eq:T-block} with parameters as in Section~\ref{subsec:sim-study-level}.
+The results for the tests of $H_0$ and $H_0^*$ are summarized in Tables~\ref{tab:sim-power-blocks-normal}--\ref{tab:sim-power-blocks-t4} and \ref{tab:sim-power-star-blocks-normal}--\ref{tab:sim-power-star-blocks-t4}, respectively.
+Again, power increases with $n$ and decreases with $d$, and is higher when $\X$ is Normal than when it is $t_4$.
+Specific to this study is the observation that single departures are easier to detect in the unbalanced than in the balanced block design.
+Interestingly, when testing $H_0^*$, $\SA=\Sh_{np}$ leads to more powerful tests than $\SA=(1/n)\I_p$ this time.